Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 and satisfy that $\pi_p F_v^{(n)}(T,s)\to 0$ as $n\to \infty$ in the $C^1$ topology (this is a consequence of the first inequality in Lemma \ref{lem:auxiliarlemmahd}).
 Moreover, using \eqref{eq:auxiliaryzero} and Lemma \ref{lem:auxiliarlemmahd} one obtains that $\partial_T F_v^{(n)}(T,s)$ is as in \eqref{eq:differentialonestep}.
 Moreover, by Lemma \ref{lem:globalmap} and the first item in Lemma \ref{lem:auxiliarlemmahd} one deduces \eqref{eq:onestepcenterdyn} (see also expression (185) in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}).

-The proof of the statement for $\partial_s F_v^{(n)}$ is somehow more technical and relies on a careful study of the action of the differential $D\Psi_{i\to j}$ on partially vertical (and horizontal) submanifolds (see Lemma 12.1 in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}).
+One can proceed analogously to prove the statement for $\partial_s F_v^{(n)}$ by analyzing the action of the differential $D\Psi_{i\to j}$ on partially vertical (and horizontal) submanifolds (see Lemma 12.1 in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}).
 We refer the reader to that paper for this part of the argument.
 The estimates \eqref{eq:differentialonestep} correspond to expression (189) in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}. \end{proof}

 The following complement to Theorem \ref{thm:onestepgraphtransform} will prove key for the construction of blenders in Section \ref{sec:blender3bp}.

 \begin{lem} Consider the setting of Theorem \ref{thm:onestepgraphtransform}.
 Then, for any $n\geq n_v$ $\gamma_r^{(n)}$ (resp. $n\geq n_h$)